 The Commission rules fairly based on the documents produced, testimonies dating back to the time of the event and the inclusion of the works in question in catalogues raisonnés and inventories

 and can make four types of recommendations:

 In cases in which the property in question is included on the list of ‘MNR’ works (Musées Nationaux Récupération, (‘National Museums Recovery’) - add a link to the ‘The MNR Working Group’ page) and now forms part of the collections in the custody of national museums, said property is required to be returned.
-The activities of the CIVS are not a substitute for the on-going actions of the administration with regard to restitution and the application of international standards, but rather support it in its endeavours and the results it achieves.
-Claims must be filed in priority with the Archives departments of the Ministry of Foreign Affairs and the Musées Nationaux.
-The matter may also be referred to the CIVS.
+The request for restitution can be addressed to the CIVS or to the Mission for Research and Restitution of Spoliated Cultural Property between 1933 and 1945

 In the event that it is has not been possible to locate a work of art, compensation is provided based on the estimated and updated financial value of the work at the time of spoliation.
 The study is based on documents and testimony furnished by applicants, information found in archives and various books that record sales and provide auction prices for an artist’s works from 1935-1955.
 The evaluation of claims regarding works of art is a delicate and complex task since in order to estimate the value of a painting, it is not sufficient to simply attribute the work to the artist and to verify its authenticity.
 Research must also be conducted on its qualities and characteristics, such as state of preservation, format, subject, particular artistic quality and status in the art market (whether or not the painting or even its creator is in-demand in the art market).
 There is generally a lack of concrete documents and information on all of these factors.